The

 aftershocks for the 26 December 2004, the 28 March 2005 and the

-12 September 2007 events, would help establish the space-time
+12 September 2007 events, could help establish the space-time

-evolution of stresses and would help determine both static and
+evolution of stresses and could help determine both static and

-dynamic modifications that could possibly trigger future large
+dynamic modifications that could possibly trigger again future large

 events along known faults in this region, as well as destructive